waigitdas/Neo4j-Genealogy-PlugIns/HapMap/READMe.md

 DNA Painerhas an <a href="https://dnapainter.com/tools/cme?fbclid=IwAR26BX1h9pnXFuXE8qWGaUlGeOB0xqTOOB14GvS6Q2vuRzFuOFr5h-u4mgs" target="new">online rendering</a> of the condensed HaoMap where you can enter a segment and get the cM.

 The full HapMap file set is in the folder.

+For GFG the graph has cHapMap nodes with properties of chr, pos, cm and incremental_cm.
+The query to get the cm then becomes:

+MATCH (h:cHapMap) where h.chr=1 and 100000000>h.pos/1000>1000  RETURN sum(h.icm)

+The query uses the index to find the start point and then traverses the graph to the end, summing up the incremental cM.